samsuh/2026-journal/README.md

 # 2026-journal

+## 1/24/26
+Snowing today.
+Looked nice.

+Started playing elite dangerous again a bit.
+It doesn't have the same draw as before when I was really into it.
+But testing out the new stuff they added is fine.

+I want to dedicate more regular time to studying, but I need to find a balance between rigid structure and having some structure at all.

 ## 1/23/26
 Signed up for a credit card after my prior one snapped in half.
 Looked into it a little and got a daily spend one that gives basically 10% back on most of the major stuff i spend regularly.
 Might be worth getting a different one for single large purchases eventually.